cyclestreets/nominatim-install/README.md

  * download the planet extract as defined by the `.config.sh` file
  * build the Nominatim index
  * create a virtual host
+ * setup Munin plugins (Note: server needs to be Munin node)

 The *root* user is required to install the packages, but most of the installation is done as the *nominatim* user (using *sudo*).